How we work

 The Workshop is the games’ home.
 They leave from there and come back after they perform (and who know what they get up to at night when the lights are out and they’re on their own)

-It’s also the place where we store and organize the household materials we use for our collective workshops Trastuss.
+It’s also the place where we store and organize the household materials we use in l'Andròmina and our collective workshops Trastuss.